Rachel B. Fernandes

-I am a Ph.D. candidate at the Lunar and Planetary Laboratory & the Department of Planetary Sciences at The University of Arizona where I work with Dr. Ilaria Pascucci and Dr. Gijs Mulders on the detection, characterization and demographics of exoplanetary systems using data from both ground- and space-based telescopes.
+I completed my Ph.D. in Planetary Sciences at the Lunar and Planetary Laboratory & the Department of Planetary Sciences at The University of Arizona where I worked with Dr. Ilaria Pascucci and Dr. Gijs Mulders on the detection, characterization and demographics of exoplanetary systems using data from both ground- and space-based telescopes.

 My research background in planet formation spans from my undergraduate work at the University of Cincinnati from where, under the mentorship of Dr. Mike Sitko, I modeled the near-IR variability and the outer structures (gaps, rings, spirals arms, etc.) of the dust component of disks around Herbig Ae/Be stars.